colts70/The-Sematic-Stack/README.md

 How did this happen?

 “I wasn’t trying to be a visionary.
-In October 2025, I was chasing SEO — consolidating every 301 redirect I could — when I stopped and asked myself: how do you actually claim the semantic identity of a topic?
+In October 2025, I was just the average guy chasing SEO — consolidating every 301 redirect I could — when I stopped and asked myself: how do you actually claim the semantic identity of a topic?

 That’s when I realized there was a hole.”